 You can stream Hulu with Live TV on Roku, Apple TV, Fire TV, Android and Chromecast.
 Subscribers can also use their account to sign in to 38 apps for networks like FOX, History Channel, NBC Sports and Travel Channel.
-Sorry, you can’t sign in to the TNT app.
+Sorry, you can’t activate the TNT app.

-A subscription costs $54.99 per month.
+A subscription costs $64.99 per month.
 There’s no contract or hidden fees.
-You can easily cancel online before the trials ends if you don’t like the service.
+You can easily cancel online before a free trial ends if you don’t like the service.

-You can look over the different channel lineups or sign up for a free 7-day trial.
+You can sign up for a free 7-day trial.

 Sling TV, a budget choice for live TNT streaming without cable

 Sling TV is one of the most popular platforms out there for streaming live TV.
-You can get a TNT live stream with either one of their channel bundles.
+You can live stream TNT with either one of their main channel bundles.

-The Sling Orange bundle has 34 channels for $30 per month.
-It’s definitely the cheapest way to watch any new show on TNT live as it airs.
+The Sling Orange bundle has 34 channels for $35 per month.
+It’s definitely the cheapest way to watch an NBA on TNT or the latest episode of a TNT show live as it airs.

 Comedy Central, EPIX Drive-In, HGTV and TBS are included in the Sling Orange plan.

-Sling Blue subscribers get 47 channels for $30 per month with extras like FXX, regional sports networks from FOX, National Geographic and NBC.
-Sling TV has 10 hours of Cloud DVR for free.
-For 50 hours, it costs an extra $5 per month.
+Sling Blue subscribers get 47 channels for $35 per month with extras like NFL Network, National Geographic and regional NBC sports networks.
+Sling TV has 50 hours of Cloud DVR for free.
+For 200 hours, it costs an extra $5 per month.

 You can read my review of Sling TV for a more detailed breakdown of the service.